 You can find the times, locations, and themes of our weekly hashes on our calendar page.

 What to Bring

 The cost of our weekly trails is $5.00.
-This money gives you access to our trail, assorted activities, and unlimited quantities of hash-provided beverages for the evening.
+This money gives you access to our trail, assorted activities, and hash-provided beverages for the evening.
 Our trails take us through beautiful and unique places in Austin, Texas.
 Trails often start or end near dusk (depending on the season) and when visibility may be limited.
 In order to fully enjoy your experience, we strongly suggest that you bring and/or wear the following items: Workout clothes that you don't care too much about that match the week's theme, an extra change of clothes for after trail, tall socks, extra water, a flashlight or headlamp, an open mind, and an enthusiastic attitude.
 Please also check out Austin H3 for information about their Sunday trails, Full Moon hash events, and Taco Hash events.

 Best people.
 Most fun.
 Best escape.
 Can't say enough how happy I am to have found this group : )